This post may contain affiliate links. Please see our disclosure policy for more details.

 Pumpkin Yogurt

-We have yogurt at least three times a week for breakfast, and adding some tasty flavors to plain yogurt, like in this strawberry yogurt, truly keeps my kids excited and prevents them from getting bored.
+We have yogurt at least three times a week for breakfast, and adding some tasty flavors to plain yogurt, like in this banana yogurt and strawberry yogurt, truly keeps my kids excited and prevents them from getting bored.
+You can browse all my flavored yogurt recipes for even more ideas.

 The best part is I can prepare it the night before and add the toppings right before serving (just like with overnight oats), making it an easy and nutritious breakfast or snack for babies and toddlers, especially.